jbcirs/rental-wyze-sync/README.md

-# rental-wyze-sync
+# Syncing Rental Wyze Devices

-Synchronize Wyze devices for rental
+This is to synchronize Wyze devices for rental use.